Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 The nodes containes an "unload_model" option which frees up VRAM space and makes it suitable for workflows that use other heavy models.

 The prompt enhancer is based this example from THUDM [convert_demo.py](https://github.com/THUDM/CogVideo/blob/main/inference/convert_demo.py).
-Thier demo is only for API usage from OpenAI() and I wanted to build something local.
+Thier demo is only for usage through OpenAI API and I wanted to build something local.

 Hope you will enjoy your enhanced prompts and inference capabilities of these models.
 They are great!